theopmw/leftfield-clothing/TESTING.md

 - [x] Check AWS Bucket to confirm product image has been added to media folder.

+## Automated Testing

+The following automated tools/linters were used to test the project code throughout the development process:

+### W3C Markup Validation
+(HTML)

+* Only warnings/errors displayed by [W3C Markup Validation Service](https://validator.w3.org/) relate to the use of Django template tags throughout .html files.

+### W3C CSS Validation
+(CSS)

+* No errors or warnings were found when the CSS files were tested using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).

+### JSHint
+(JavaScript)

+[JSHint](https://jshint.com/) was used to JavaScript files, no errors or warnings were found.

+### PEP8 Testing
+(Python)

+[Autopep8](https://pypi.org/project/autopep8/) was used to help with Python formatting to meet PEP8 compliance guidelines.

+[PEP8 Online](http://pep8online.com/) was used to check all python code.

 ##  Bugs

 - ### Django admin: populating select options depending on another select